marhass/final/marhass.md

 #
   <aside class="notes">
-    That we see a lot of Martians standing there with huge signs saying _Bradbury was right_ (laughter)
+    That we see a lot of Martians standing there with huge signs saying _Bradbury was right_ (laughter) (applause)
   </aside>

 #
   <aside class="notes">
+    Or even Clark! (?) (unsure laughter because no one had read his book)
   </aside>

 #